WGLab/PipeVar/README.md

   REQUIRED PARAMETERS:
   --bam <FILE> Path to input BAM file.
 Cannot be used with VCF option.
 Must be full path.
-Requires .bai index file.
-  --vcf <FILE> Path to input VCF file.
+Requires .bai index file. \n --vcf <FILE> Path to input VCF file.
 Cannot be used with BAM option.
 Must be full path.
   --ref_fa <FILE> Reference genome in FASTA format.
 Must be full path.
   --out_prefix <STRING> Prefix for output files